Benny-Lewis/super-roo/.roo/commands/finish.md

 description: Complete development work (verify, merge, PR, or cleanup)
 ---

-Switch to superroo-architect mode and finish the development branch:
+Switch to finishing-a-development-branch mode and finish the development branch:

 **Process:**